 The day you book your flight typically doesn’t make a huge difference in price.
 But surveys show that if you’re booking at least three weeks in advance, you may be able to save some money by buying your airfare on a Tuesday.
 If you’re booking last-minute, however, you may get your best price by snagging your tickets on a Sunday.

+A smart travel hack is to time your plane ticket purchase right in another way.
 The lowest prices on domestic flights are typically available about 45 days in advance of departure.
-For international flights, you may want to book about 75 days out to get the cheapest flight.
+For international flights, you may want to book about 75 days out to get the best airfare.

 11. Eating Like the Locals

-Tourist traps like well-known restaurants can end up being expensive–and crowded.
+Tourist trap restaurants can end up being expensive — and crowded.
 Instead, you may want to chat up some locals and ask for their restaurant recommendations.
-Another fun–and affordable–option is to hit the farmer’s market, pick up some locally grown or sourced ingredients, and then cook a meal at your rental.
+Another fun and affordable option, if you’re staying at a rental: Hit the farmer’s market, pick up some locally grown or sourced ingredients, and then cook a meal.